Manojshiva06/Kitchen-Teacher/README.md

 Github Repository URL :
 Industry : Lifestyle and Technology
 # Azure Services Used
-  1.Azure Blob storage
+  1. Azure Blob storage
-  1.Storage Account
+  1. Storage Account
-  1.Azure Backup service
+  1. Azure Backup service
 # Problem Statement
 Many aspiring chefs lack accessible culinary resources.
 A kitchen teacher aims to bridge this gap by offering online tutorials.
 However, a static website is needed to effectively showcase and organize the lessons.
 # Project Decription